 You simply enter in the current selling price on Amazon, your purchase cost of the item, and it calculates your potential profit.

 There are subscription services that scour websites automatically for you to automate this process too, so you can use technology to really scale the business.

 When placing orders online, you’ll pay using a credit card and then have the items shipped to your home, or to a prep company (a service that receives, inspects, prepares and ships inventory to Amazon FBA for you).

 So there you have it.
 If you follow the above advice, and put in the research and time to learn the process and stick with it, you could be well on your way to making some healthy first profits on Amazon.

 It’s hit and miss with sourcing though.
 Very much like fishing.
 Somedays you’ll strike out and go home empty handed.
 And other days, you’ll catch your limit.

 There are many things you need to be aware of when beginning your Amazon journey.
 Brand restrictions, category restrictions, sales rank, keepa charts.
 It’s easy to get overly ambitious and make mistakes that could cost you.
 So I suggest starting out slowly and learning the ropes.
 Diversify and try not to purchase too much of any one item just in case.

-If you’d like to fast track your learning curve, I teach everything you need to know in detail in my Seller Academy.
-I even include quizzes to test your knowledge along the way too!
-I’ll help you get there 🙂
+If you’d like to fast track your learning curve, I teach everything you need to know in detail in the Seller Academy Masterclass.
+I even include quizzes to test your knowledge along the way too along with ongoing mentoring.